dilipspartan/75DaysHardAIEnggChallenge/Week_01/Day_03.md

 - create your github profile

 <p2 >Your Learning & Task Hub for Day 3
-All the detailed explanations, code examples, and specific action items for today are available in our Notion dashboard. </p2>
+All the detailed explanations, code examples, and specific action items for today are available in our Notion dashboard.. </p2>